Last Updated: April 23, 2020

 - MassChallenge Awards: Announcement of winners and celebration of all participating Finalists.

 Finalists in each competition receive free resources including mentorship, work space, strategic advice, and networking opportunities to further their businesses.

-MassChallenge also awards cash grants to a subset of “Finalists” in each competition.
+MassChallenge may also award cash grants to a subset of “Finalists” in the competition.
 These awards will be used toward development of the startup business.

 MassChallenge anticipates the following number of startup entrants will be selected for each advanced round in each of the competitions: